gpjt/llm-chatbot-tutorial/part-1/blog-post.md

     return response["choices"][0]["text"]
 ```

-What we're doing is calling the OpenAI API and asking for a completion to the
+What we're doing is calling the OpenAI API and asking for a *completion* to the
 message stored in `message`, using the language model `ada` (their oldest,
 cheapest one).
+The word "completion" has a very specific meaning here, which
+should be clear by the end of this post, but for now just think of it as a reply.
 The other parameters we'll get into later on.
 The response we
 get back has multiple choices -- you can ask the API for a bunch of alternative
 responses, so they would come back in that list, but the default is just one
 response, which is the one we use.